Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Empirical Application: Young Firm Dynamics

 \subsection{Model Specification}

 I consider the general model with multidimensional individual heterogeneity in $\lambda_{i}$ and cross-sectional heteroskedasticity in $\sigma_{i}^{2}$.
-Following the firm dynamics literature, such as \citet{AkcigitKerr2010} and \citet{zarutskie2015did}, firm performance is measured by employment.
-From an economic point of view, young firms make a significant contribution to employment and job creation \citep{HaltiwangerJarminMiranda2012}, and their struggle during the recent recession may partly account for the recent jobless recovery.
-Specifically, here $y_{it}$ is chosen to be the log of employment denoted as $\log\text{emp}_{it}$.
-I adopt the log of employment instead of the employment growth rate, as the latter significantly reduces the cross-sectional sample size due to the rank requirement for unbalanced panels.
+Following the firm dynamics literature, such as \citet{zarutskie2015did} and \citet{AkcigitKerr2010}, firm performance is measured by employment.
+From an economic point of view, young firms make a significant contribution to employment and job creation \citep{HaltiwangerJarminMiranda2012}, and their struggle during the Great Recession may partly account for the jobless recovery afterward.
+Below, I focus on the following model specification,